Webinar

 Key takeaways

-• Inflation is down considerably from its mid-2022 peak of over 9%.
+• Inflation is down considerably from its mid-2022 peak of more than 9%.

-• The Consumer Price Index dropped to 2.4% for the 12 months ending in September, its lowest reading since February 2021.
+• The Consumer Price Index rose modestly to 2.6% for the 12 months ending in October.

 Inflation’s recent history

-Over the past thirty years, living costs as measured by CPI have grown by an average of 2.6% per calendar year (it is now below that level).
+Over the past thirty years, living costs as measured by CPI have grown by an average of 2.6% per calendar year, exactly the reading for the 12-months ended October 2024.
 It remained below 4% per year until 2021, when inflation surged.
-It now stands at more historically typical levels.
-2
+It now stands at more historically typical levels.2

 How inflation can impact your portfolio